Master of Science in Finance Hero Photo

 • FIN 552 Applied Financial Econometrics

-• FIN 580 Social Impact of Investing (2credit hours)
+• FIN 580 Social Impact Investing

 Corporate Finance Specialization

-Prerequisite Elective: FIN 521 Advanced Corporate Finance (Spring/Fall)
+Prerequisite Elective: FIN 521 Advanced Corporate Finance

-Capstone Elective: FIN 522 Cases in Financial Strategy (Fall)
+Capstone Elective: FIN 522 Cases in Financial Strategy

 • FIN 518 Financial Modeling

-• FIN 526 Investment Banking
+• FIN 526 Investment banking

-• FIN 527 Mergers & Acquisitions (2 or 4 credit hours)
+• FIN 527 Mergers & Acquisitions Topics

 • FIN 529 Applied Financial Analysis